-The REECL Facility provides loans for energy efficiency home improvements
+The REECL Facility provided loans for energy efficiency home improvements

-To help stimulate the uptake of residential energy efficiency projects, an additional grant financing is earmarked in support of project development and incentive grants paid to REECL borrowers after verification by independent consultant that each eligible residential energy efficiency project has been completed.
-Borrowers will benefit from a 15% incentive towards the cost of the eligible energy saving projects in one or two family houses and up to 15 % in multifamily buildings with more than three dwellings subject to the terms and conditions of the REECL.
+To help stimulate the uptake of residential energy efficiency projects, an additional grant financing was earmarked in support of project development and incentive grants paid to REECL borrowers after verification by an independent consultant that each eligible residential energy efficiency project has been completed.
+Borrowers were benefiting from a 15% incentive towards the cost of the eligible energy saving projects in one or two family houses and up to 15 % in multifamily buildings with more than three dwellings subject to the terms and conditions of the REECL.

-REECL Project Office ensures the integrity of the REECL operation.
+REECL Project Office ensured the integrity of the REECL operation.

-The REECL Project Office team has been retained by the EBRD after a competitive international tender in accordance with the EBRD procurement rules.
-REECL Project Office operates in line with the REECL procedures/policies to:
+The REECL Project Office team had been retained by the EBRD after a competitive international tender in accordance with the EBRD procurement rules.
+REECL Project Office operated in line with the REECL procedures/policies to: